Selection, Evaluation, Supervision, Graded Responsibility, Promotion/Non-Promotion and Dismissal of Residents

 Each program must establish written policies describing the program requirements for promotion to the next level of training.
 The program director, with input from the program’s CCC, will determine at least annually whether each resident has progressed satisfactorily to advance to the next level of training and/or demonstrated the skills necessary to supervise junior residents.

 The criteria for advancement shall be based upon the following parameters, all of which need to be judged as competent for each level of advancement:

 Specific criteria and requirements for advancement from one year to the next will be set by each individual program.
 In general, the following will be required for promotion from one training level to the next:

-Policies with respect to promotion/non-promotion to the subsequent year of training shall comply with all ACGME Institutional, Common and Program Requirements.
-The decision for promotion or non-promotion shall be made by the Residency Program Director with consultation from the Clinical Competence Committee.
-A decision to withhold advancement or deny reappointment shall be taken only after documented counseling of the resident apprising him/her of the reason for such potential action, and documentation that the deficiencies have not been sufficiently corrected within a reasonable time.
-If a resident believes that he/she has been dealt with unfairly in the above process, redress may be sought through the Due Process and Resident Complaint Policy.
+Program policies with respect to promotion/non-promotion to the subsequent year of training shall comply with all ACGME Institutional, Common and Program Requirements, and be in accordance with the Academic Deficiency Policy.
+The decision for promotion or non-promotion shall be made by the Residency Program Director with consultation from the CCC.
+A decision to withhold advancement or deny reappointment shall be taken only after documented counseling of the resident apprising them of the reason for such potential action, and documentation that the deficiencies have not been sufficiently corrected within a reasonable time.
+If a resident believes that they have been dealt with unfairly in the above process, redress may be sought through the Due Process and Resident Complaint Policy.